fssa-batch3/mohammedajmal.iqbol__web_project/README.md

         - The user is redirected to the Payment page.
         - The Course is Added to My Courses.

+### Delete a Course
+- Scenario 1: Successfully Delete a Course
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the Course listing page.
+        3. Select a Course to view its details.
+        4. Click the "Buy Now" button.
+        5. Course Added to My Courses ( If It's Free ).
+        6. You will be redirected to Payment Page ( If It's Cost ).
+        7. The Course is Added to My Courses.
+        8. Click the Course and it will redirect to details page
+        9. Click "Delete Course" to Delete Course from My Courses
+    - Expected Result:
+        - The Course is deleted by the user from My Courses tab.

 ### Add Courses to Bookmarks
 - Scenario 1: Successfully add Courses to Bookmarks
     - Steps: